Hearing loss information and resources

 - Protect Your Hearing Now

 - 5 Ways to Cut Hearing Aid Costs

 - Better TV Sound for Those With Hearing Loss

 - Sound Advice About Hearing Loss

 - Hearing Problems?
 The Right Headphones and Phone and TV Settings Might Help

-HLAA-WA is part of the national Get-in-the-Hearing Loop campaign, advocating for installation of audio induction loops (hearing loops) that circle a room or space (e.g., conference table) and transmit the signal that the Telecoil picks up.
-With the Telecoil, hearing aid users receive convenient, clear sound without background noise, right in the ear.
+HLAA-WA is part of the national Get-in-the-Hearing Loop campaign, advocating for audio induction loops (hearing loops) in a room or space (e.g., conference table).
+Hearing loops send the sound from a PA system or microphone to a telecoil in a hearing aid or CI.
+Listeners receive convenient, clear sound without background noise, right in the ear, customized to their own hearing loss.
 Be sure to get a Telecoil in your hearing aid!